SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-sharepoint-javascript-apis-to-work-with-sharepoint-data.md

 # Use the SharePoint JavaScript APIs to work with SharePoint data

 This is the tenth in a series of articles about the basics of developing SharePoint-hosted SharePoint Add-ins.
-You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the previous articles in this series, which you can find at [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md#Nextsteps).
+You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the previous articles in this series, which you can find at [Get started creating SharePoint-hosted SharePoint Add-ins | Next steps](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md#next-steps).

 > [!NOTE]
 > If you have been working through this series about SharePoint-hosted add-ins, you have a Visual Studio solution that you can use to continue with this topic.
 You can also download the repository at [SharePoint_SP-hosted_Add-Ins_Tutorials](https://github.com/OfficeDev/SharePoint_SP-hosted_Add-Ins_Tutorials) and open the BeforeJSOM.sln file.